secretshardul/demoPay/SERVERLESS.md

 - Separate .js files: Other handlers and modules also get imported.

 ## Find way so that each Lambda gets only relevant files
+1. ```serverless-plugin-include-dependencies``` plugin:
+It looks at import statements to automatically exclude unnecessary modules and files.

-1. **Directory structure**: Each function handler in separate folder.
+2. **Directory structure**: Each function handler in separate folder.
 ```
 .
 ├── src